top of page

 My works are dreamlike, alternate realities where human figures, often with their heads replaced by clouds, plants, or animal faces, exist in vibrantly enigmatic settings.

-Drawing inspiration from philosophy, physics, and biology, I paint details from my daily life; long nights of comforting my infant daughter, endless afternoons in front of a computer, and fleeting moments of tranquility in a warm bubble bath.
+Drawing inspiration from philosophy, physics, and biology, I paint details from my daily life; long afternoons at the playground with my daughter, chopping vegetables for dinner, and fleeting moments of tranquility in a warm bubble bath.
 Everyday happenings hold feelings of utmost tenderness, excruciating boredom, and lighthearted joy.
 When we rest for a while on these seemingly ordinary occasions, we perceive a connection to something greater than ourselves.
 My paintings explore this sentiment.

 Including apparently unrelated objects, plants, and animals in these scenes, I address the concept that everything in the universe is one.
 Clouds, birds, and cacti appear repeatedly, symbolizing the importance of dreams, freedom, and resilience.
 Obscuring the heads of figures, they question the place of humans in the world order and challenge the role of rational intelligence as superior.
 The colorful vistas surrounding the figures evoke a sense of alienation from nature and, as a result, from society.
 My paintings tell stories of longed-for connections between individuals and their surroundings.